anuarshaidenov/anuarshaidenov/README.md

 <img src="./gh-header.svg" alt="Header image" style="width: 100%"/>

 I am a graduate with a computer engineering degree passionate about Front End technologies such as **React**, **JavaScript**, **HTML/CSS** and UI/UX Design with **Figma**.
 I specialize in working with components (BEM, modules) which allows me to write clean and maintainable code.
 I have experience of 3+ years of working with these technologies and I keep learning every day.
 From time to time I like sharing my knowledge in a blog where I write about technologies that I’m working with.
+Currently studying at Microverse - bootcamp for web developers.

 ### Skills:
 **JavaScript** | **ReactJS** | **HTML** | **CSS** | **Sass/SCSS** | **Node** | **npm**